 A number of "carplanes" have recently appeared on the market or will be appearing soon.
 The purpose of this site is to contrast and compare these vehicles and to provide the latest information on each.
 It is an unbiased site that is not funded by any of the manufacturers.

 No price and no availability date.
 Its a 4-person enclosed, 3-wheel vehicle that flies via ducted-fan technology for vertical take-off and landing ability.
 Road speeds are not quoted but they're talking 300 mph for the air speed and lately they have been talking about "complete automated flight systems" for the vehicle.
 They have a 2003 video on their web site showing the thing getting about 10 feet off the ground.
 A May 2013 email I received from them indicated that they may produce a vehicle in China and the rotary engine in Phoenix, Arizona.
-They always seem to be courting investors and in late 2013 launched a crowdfunding campaign.
-Truthfully, the more information I get from them the more conflicting signals I get as to what they are actually doing.
+They always seem to be courting investors and in late 2013 launched a crowdfunding campaign; which they are doing again in 2018.
+Truthfully, the more information I get from them the more conflicting signals I get as to what they are actually doing; if anything.
+Even now in 2018 raising money still seems to be their main activity.
 Located in California.

 $49,300 kit but no availability date Its a 2-person motorcycle that flies as a Light Sport Aircraft via a removable set of wings.
 Ground speed is whatever a small motorcycle will do and the anticipated maximum air speed is 138 mph.
 The major drawback to this design is that you have to leave the wings behind at the airport when you drive away, which forces you to return to the airport to pick them up.
 Located in New Jersey.